-Others are engaged more in market research and analysis, conducting surveys on consumer activity and in some cases building on their analysis with the provision of strategic advice and consulting services.
+Other agencies are engaged more in market research and analysis, conducting surveys on consumer activity and in some cases building on their analysis with the provision of strategic advice and consulting services.

-The locations begin with single viewing locations, located on simple streets with only one opportunity for viewing, right up to locations with 2 or 3 opportunities for potential viewership.
+The locations begin with single viewing locations, located on streets with only one opportunity for viewing, right up to locations with 2 or 3 opportunities for potential viewership.
 These spots are located on the busiest junctions and traffic lights in downtown, with standard ad sizes being 4x8m, 4x10m, 4x12m, 4x16m and 5x16m.

 Metered taxis in Phnom Penh carry advertising on their doors and roofs and tuk tuks frequently have advertising banners affixed to their backs, costing around $7-10 per month.
-Tuk tuk advert will cost $20 to print.
+Tuk tuk adverts will cost $20 to print.

 Local printers can produce a range of signs, including paper of varying size, billboard and even plastic or tarpaulin.